viraj96/Profile/README.md

                       cpp file.
 Keep in mind that the input file with the code contains a puzzle of the level EVIL.
 So, inorder to test it keep making changes to the input file by introducing even FIENDISH level puzzles.</p>

+5.  <h3><b>Ashphalt Retrofied (C++ Game) </b></h3> <p>I am currently making a C++ game that is somewhat similar to asphalt but with not-so-good graphics.
+It is something I wanted to make since school but could not find any easy-to-use 2D graphics api for C++, but recently I found QuickCG.
+This is going to be updated almost everyday. </p>

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/viraj96/profile/trend.png)](https://bitdeli.com/free "Bitdeli Badge")